dwenzel/t3events_reservation/Documentation/Configuration.md

 ```

 This link should point to your reservation plugin page.
 Clicking it should present an _new reservation_ form now.
+If you experience redirect, please check your argument for [validity](./Validation.md).